 When you’re under a deadline, and you “just want it to work”, dealing with security can be difficult.
 As a component developer, following these basic guidelines will go a long way toward avoiding problems with security integration.
 They also make a good debugging checklist!

-- Ensure that any class that needs to work with security has
+Ensure that any class that needs to work with security has

 Design the interface to your objects around methods; don’t expect clients to access instance attributes directly.

-- Ensure that all methods meant for use by restricted code have been protected with appropriate security assertions.
+Ensure that all methods meant for use by restricted code have been protected with appropriate security assertions.

-- Ensure that you called the global class initializer on all classes that need to work with security.
+Ensure that you called the global class initializer on all classes that need to work with security.

 After your Product is deployed, system managers and other users of your Product often must deal with security settings on instances they make from your classes.

 The user interface is exposed via the Security management view.
-From this view, a system administrator may secure instances of your Product’s class by associating roles with permissions and by asserting that your object instance contains “local roles”.
-It also allows them to create “user-defined roles” within the Zope management framework in order to associate these roles with the permissions of your product and with users.
+From this view, a system administrator may secure instances of your Product’s class by associating roles with permissions and by asserting that your object instance contains local roles.
+It also allows them to create user-defined roles within the Zope management framework in order to associate these roles with the permissions of your product and with users.
 This user interface and its usage patterns are explained in more detail within the Zope Book’s security chapter.

 Zope security is based upon roles and permissions.
 Users have roles.
 Security policies map permissions to roles.
 Classes protect methods with permissions.
-As a developer you main job is to protect your classes by associating methods with permissions.
+As a developer your main job is to protect your classes by associating methods with permissions.
 Of course there are many other details such as protecting modules and functions, creating security user interfaces, and initializing security settings.